 It will be located on Colson Road in New Plymouth, on the site of the current New Plymouth Transfer Station (the transfer station is moving to a new location).
 The commercial waste sorting facility will make use of the current roof and sheds, in order to reuse existing construction materials.
-After construction, it will open in the second half of 2022.
+After construction, it will open in mid-2023.

 It’s for waste transporters, skip companies, construction and demolition firms, manufacturers and businesses.
 Businesses will need an account to access the facility to dispose of waste.